PlatONnetwork/docs/docs/Python-SDK.md

 ##### (7) platon.replaceTransaction()

-  Send a new transaction new_transaction to replace the original transaction transaction_hash (pending state)
+  Send a new transaction new_transaction to replace the original transaction transaction_hash (pending state).

   transfer: